I haven’t always had a great morning routine.

 If you prefer to pick out your children’s clothing do so the night before and put it in a designated spot.
-This prevents the kids from wasting time going through the drawers and making decisions about what to wear.
+This prevents the kids from wasting time going through the drawers and making decisions about what to wear in the morning.
 For some kids that process is just too overwhelming.

 While my son showers I lay out my clothing for the next day.

 Make sure you lay out everything, even socks and shoes.
 Visually, this can be annoying because it looks like there is clothing spread all over the room.
-But do it anyway.
+Do it anyway.
 You’ll be glad you did in the morning.